Exclusive!

 directed by René Clair (France, 1930)

-In his room under the roof, Albert takes
+In his room under the roof, Albert

-are incessant knocking and loud
+morning, there are incessant knocking and loud yelling outside

 Actually, it is Bill, demanding that